 - The initiation, development or modification of any public policy or of any public programme,

 - The preparation or amendment of any law

 - The award of any grant, loan or other financial support, contract or other agreement, or of any licence or other authorisation involving public funds

-It does not include any matter relating only to the implementation of any such policy, programme, enactment or award, or which is of a technical nature.
+It does not include any matter relating only to the implementation of any such policy, programme, enactment or award.

 Certain types of communication, known as excepted communications, are not considered to be lobbying under the legislation.
 These include:

 - Communications by or on behalf of an individual relating to their private affairs about any matter other than the development or zoning of land

 - Communications requesting factual information or providing factual information in response to a request for the information

 - Communications requested by a public service body and published by it